smarieimperial/Responsive-portfolio/README.md

 9. **Protip**: Use the Chrome extensions [Window Resizer](https://chrome.google.com/webstore/detail/window-resizer/kkelicaakdanhinjdeammmilcgefonfh) and [Browser Width](https://chrome.google.com/webstore/detail/browser-width/mlnegepkjlccabakompdmbcmdieaideh) to see the browser dimensions in Chrome.

-10. Deploy your new portfolio (now with media queries!) to GitHub Pages.

-### Submitting Your Work on [BootCampSpot](https://www.bootcampspot-v2.com/)

-1. Submit the GitHub links to your portfolio repositories on GitHub.

-2. Submit the link to your (GitHub Pages) deployed site in the same input field.

 ### BONUS